CTV News Calgary Latest Videos

 Disturbing details revealed at murder trial for man accused of killing common-law wife

-Allan Shyback is charged with second-degree murder and causing an indignity to a body in connection with the death of Lisa Mitchell, his common-law wife.
+Allan Shyback was convicted of manslaughter and causing an indignity to a body in the death of Lisa Mitchell, his common-law wife.

 Published Wednesday, April 19, 2017 11:25AM MDT